 Our staff frequently works with city, county, state and federal law enforcement authorities.
 Agencies cooperate whenever possible on investigations and crime prevention programs to provide the best possible security and police services to our campus and local community.

-The Bethel Campus Safety Department (BCSD) supports the College in its mission by providing services that promote a safe campus environment and experience for our Bethel community.
+The Bethel Campus Safety Department (BCSD) supports the University in its mission by providing services that promote a safe campus environment and experience for our Bethel community.

 BCSD is a service organization promoting a safe campus experience.
 We provide services with professionalism and excellence.
 We are trained individuals working together as a team.
 We reflect the values of Bethel while carrying out our assignments, and strive to do so with the utmost respect for the Bethel community.